UPPMAX/HPC-python/docs/day4/gpu.rst

 .. figure:: ../img/AMD-Zen4-GPU-1605.png
    :align: center

    Schematics of a hybrid CPU-GPU architecture.
-A GPU L40s card is attached to a NUMA island which in turn contains 24 cores.
+A GPU L40s card is attached to a NUMA island which in turn contains 24 cores (AMD Zen4 CPU node with 48 cores total).
 The NUMA island and the GPUs are connected through a PCI-E interconnect which makes the data transfer between both components rather slow.

 We can characterize the CPU and GPU performance with two quantities: the **latency** and the **througput**.